zoneyeah/dbt-core/CONTRIBUTING.md

 A short list of tools used in `dbt-core` testing that will be helpful to your understanding:

 - [`tox`](https://tox.readthedocs.io/en/latest/) to manage virtualenvs across python versions.
-We currently target the latest patch releases for Python 3.7, Python 3.8, and Python 3.9
+We currently target the latest patch releases for Python 3.7, Python 3.8, Python 3.9, and Python 3.10
 - [`pytest`](https://docs.pytest.org/en/latest/) to discover/run tests
 - [`make`](https://users.cs.duke.edu/~ola/courses/programming/Makefiles/Makefiles.html) - but don't worry too much, nobody _really_ understands how make works and our Makefile is super simple
 - [`flake8`](https://flake8.pycqa.org/en/latest/) for code linting